chrjoh/shell_code/README.md

   reverse_shell in.

 To use the code as a payload, one need to remove the NULL values, these can be found by running: otool -lV reverse_shell and identify the mov instructions that need to be modified.
+See the code for two example on how to change the mov instruction